Data-Driven Deep Learning Based Hybrid Beamforming for Aerial Massive MIMO-OFDM Systems with Implicit CSI

 \subsection{Performance in TDD Systems}

 Fig.~\ref{fig11} shows the sum rate achieved by different schemes in TDD systems, where the number of pilot OFDM symbols is $Q=2$. {It can be observed that MO-HB and PCA-HB using perfect CSI have the best performance, while the performance of the proposed DL-based E2E scheme can approach them and considerably outperforms the schemes based on the estimated CSI. } Note that as the number of pilot OFDM symbols is $Q=2$, the effective dimension of channel estimation measurements observed at the aerial BS is $QK=4$, which is far smaller than the number of antennas $M=64$.
 In this case, the traditional CS-based explicit channel estimation schemes \cite{CS} can not well extract the sufficient CSI from the limited measurements.
 By contrast, the proposed DL-based E2E scheme can directly output the hybrid beamformer design from the received pilot signals according to the mapping relationship, which is learned based on a large number of training samples, so that the explicit CSI estimation can be avoided.
 Therefore, the proposed scheme can achieve a better performance when the explicit CSI is difficult to be estimated due to the limited pilot overhead.
-This advantage is particularly suitable for the aerial massive MIMO-OFDM systems with limited channel coherence time. {Besides, note that the proposed scheme outperforms other DL-based technologies such as \cite{E2EHB}, which lacks the frequency domain (or delay domain) feature extraction stage provided by ResBlock in our networks and separately designs the analog and digital channel sensing and beamforming modules.
-This observation further indicates the superior performance of the proposed scheme to jointly model the key transmission modules as an E2E neural network.}
+This advantage is particularly suitable for the aerial massive MIMO-OFDM systems with limited channel coherence time. {Besides, note that the proposed scheme outperforms other DL-based technologies such as \cite{E2EHB4}, which separately designs the analog and digital channel sensing and beamforming modules.
+This observation further indicates the superior performance of the proposed scheme that jointly models the key transmission modules as an E2E neural network.}